gbv/validation-server/README.md

 * JSON Schema (`json-schema`)
   * Supports `draft-04`, `draft-06`, and `draft-07`
+  * Supports format keywords from <https://github.com/ajv-validator/ajv-formats> and <https://github.com/luzlab/ajv-formats-draft2019>
 * XML Schema (*not implemented yet*)
 * ...

 These schema languages are automatically included as [formats](#formats) with an additional key:

-* `for` identifier of the base format of formats defined by the schema language
+* `for` identifier (or list of identifiers) of the base format that is tailored by the schema language (e.g. regular expressions are for character sequences)

 API endpoint [/types](#get-types) can be used to list schema languages supported by an instance of validation service.

 ### See Also

 The format registry <http://format.gbv.de/> (mostly German) lists data formats relevant to cultural heritage institutions.
 The thesis described at <http://aboutdata.org> includes some theoretical background.

 ## Install